Our Christmas dispatch and delivery schedule is here

 July 2013

-After an another incredibly long wait on July 4th 2013 Theresa May published this announcement:
+After another incredibly long wait on July 4th 2013 Theresa May published this announcement:

 "Written ministerial statement on the government's acceptance of Advisory Council on the Misuse of Drugs advice on the lawful provision of foil.